-Background: Code review is a cognitively demanding and time-consuming process.
-Previous qualitative studies hinted at how decomposing change sets into multiple yet internally coherent ones would improve the reviewing process.
-So far, literature provided no quantitative analysis of this hypothesis.

-Aims: (1) Quantitatively measure the effects of change decomposition on the outcome of code review (in terms of number of found defects, wrongly reported issues, suggested improvements, time, and understanding); (2) Qualitatively analyze how subjects approach the review and navigate the code, building knowledge and addressing existing issues, in large vs. decomposed changes.

-Method: Controlled experiment using the pull-based development model involving 28 software developers among professionals and graduate students.

-Results: Change decomposition leads to fewer wrongly reported issues, influences how subjects approach and conduct the review activity (by increasing context-seeking), yet impacts neither understanding the change rationale nor the number of found defects.

-Conclusions: Change decomposition reduces the noise for subsequent data analyses but also significantly supports the tasks of the developers in charge of reviewing the changes.
-As such, commits belonging to different concepts should be separated, adopting this as a best practice in software engineering.
+- 12 Background.
+Code review is a cognitively demanding and time-consuming process.
+Previous qualitative - 13 studies hinted at how decomposing change sets into multiple yet internally coherent ones would improve - the reviewing process.
+So far, no quantitative analysis of this hypothesis has been provided. - Aims.
+(1) Quantitatively measure the effects of change decomposition on the outcome of code review - (in terms of number of found defects, wrongly reported issues, suggested improvements, time, and - understanding); (2) Qualitatively analyze how subjects approach the review and navigate the code, - building knowledge and addressing existing issues, in large vs. decomposed changes. - Method.
+Controlled experiment using the pull-based development model involving 28 software developers among professionals and graduate students. - Results.
+Change decomposition leads to fewer wrongly reported issues, influences how subjects ap- - proach and conduct the review activity (by increasing context-seeking), yet impacts neither understanding - the change rationale nor the number of found defects. - 24 Conclusions.
+Change decomposition reduces the noise for subsequent data analyses but also sig- - nificantly supports the tasks of the developers in charge of reviewing the changes.
+As such, commits - belonging to different concepts should be separated, adopting this as a best practice in software engi- - 27 neering.

-Subjects Human-Computer Interaction, Software Engineering Keywords Code review, Controlled experiment, Change decomposition, Pull-based development model

-INTRODUCTION
+1 INTRODUCTION

-Code review is one among the activities performed by software teams to check code quality, with the purpose of identifying issues and shortcomings (Bacchelli & Bird, 2013).
-Nowadays, reviews are mostly performed in an iterative, informal, change- and tool-based fashion, also known as modern code review (MCR) (Cohen, 2010).
-Software development teams, both in open-source and industry, employ MCR to check code changes before being integrated in to their codebases (Rigby & Bird, 2013).
-Past research has provided evidence that MCR is associated with improved key software quality aspects, such as maintainability (Morales, McIntosh & Khomh, 2015) and security (di Biase, Bruntink & Bacchelli, 2016), as well as with less defects (McIntosh et al., 2016).
+Code review is the activity performed by software teams to check code quality, with the purpose of identi- fying issues and shortcomings (Bacchelli and Bird, 2013).
+Nowadays, reviews are mostly performed in an

+- iterative, informal, change- and tool-based fashion, also known as Modern Code Review (MCR) (Cohen, - 2010).
+Both open-source and industry software teams employ MCR to check code changes before being - integrated in their codebases (Rigby and Bird, 2013).
+Past research has provided evidence that MCR is - associated with improved key software quality aspects, such as maintainability (Morales et al., 2015) and - security (di Biase et al., 2016), as well as with less defects (McIntosh et al., 2016).